Skip to content

 max_retries: int = 3

-cfg = await client.config.get("user_service", UserServiceConfig)
+cfg = await client.config.get("user-service", UserServiceConfig)

 print(cfg.database.host)